Newington, Swale: Sporting teams

-Newington has a very successful and popular cricket club.
+Newington has a cricket club.
 Members of the Medway Sunday League, they field two Sunday XI's that play home games at either Bobbing Court (just off Rook Lane) or at Upchurch Cricket Club.
-Read about their latest triumphs via the club website.

 Entertainment

 Being a small village, entertainment is at a premium in Newington.
 However, there are Chinese and Indian takeaways, and one pub, The Bull, which is the village's sole remaining pub.
 In the past several other pubs existed in Newington and many of those buildings still stand: the White Hart (now an office and was a general store), the Wheatsheaf (letting agents) and the George (houses) are all on the High Street.